 It is time for a short weekend getaway in Ireland!
-Nonetheless, it was for a weekend only, it was not less awesome!
-Especially, as it was my present for myself for my very special day – my birthday!
+Nonetheless, it was for a weekend only; it was not less remarkable!
+Especially, as it was my present for myself for my exceptional day – my birthday!
 So instead of trying to figure out what to do on my special day and with whom I want to spend it, I chose to take the responsibility to make me happy.

 *this article contains affiliate links.
-This means I may receive a small commission if you use these links.
+That means I may receive a small commission if you use these links.

 A Getaway in Ireland – A Weekend Itinerary

-Because I had a weekend this time I could do a few things only.
-I drove from Rush to the North-West which is literally the other side of the island.
+Because I had a weekend this time, I could do a few things only.
+I drove from Rush to the North-West which is the other side of the island.
 Not a lot of time for a getaway in Ireland as there is so much more to see and visit.
-Anyways, I made the most out of it and I had a blast during these three days.
+Anyways, I made the most out of it, and I had a blast during these three days.

+I flew into Dublin, got my car and headed directly to my AirBnB in Rush on Thursday evening.
 The masterplan for Friday was to arrive in Dungloe, County Donegal in the afternoon.
-As I flew in Dublin, got my car and headed directly to my AirBnB in Rush on Thursday evening.
-So there was no big hurry to start the day too early.
+So there was no significant hurry to start the day too early.
 This first route took me to the North of County Dublin, further through Northern Ireland and back again over Sligo.

 Rush is a little town, which is located about half an hour north of Dublin Airport on the eastern coast.
 Easy to find (Google maps or your GPS will help you) and already on the route which I wanted to take the next day.
 The best about this location was that the house is so close to the sea that I could have a nice little walk to the beach the next morning.

-After I had my hot chocolate with tiny marshmallows I continued my journey on the M1 and stopped in Monasterboice, County Louth.
+After I had my hot chocolate with tiny marshmallows, I continued my journey on the M1 and stopped in Monasterboice, County Louth.
 The historic ruins are of an early Christian settlement north of Drogheda.
-Famous for its spectacular high crosses also a round tower, a graveyard and an ancient sundial can be visited.
+Famous for its spectacular high crosses you can also visit a round tower, a graveyard and an ancient sundial.
 Some people even say that the most beautiful and elegant high crosses in whole Ireland can be found here.
 Make your own opinion if this is true.
-However, the high crosses and also the round tower is definitely impressive.
+However, the high crosses and also the round tower is impressive.
 I am always wondering how skilled and smart people in the past were.